cdfritz7/AustinCleanupProject/SprintBootRestAPI/README.md

-run mvn spring:boot-run to start the server
+run mvn spring-boot:run to start the server

 you must have your mysql setup to mesh with the ./src/main/resources/application.properties